 - Compound bone fractures that affect the use of the impacted areas

-- Traumatic brain injuries
+- Traumatic brain injuries (TBI)

 Financial Recovery for Damages

-In catastrophic injury cases, these damages are always substantial.
-Victims in these cases always suffer life-changing injuries that will require medical care for the foreseeable future.
+In catastrophic trauma cases, these damages are always substantial.
+People hurt in these cases always suffer life-changing losses that will require medical care for the foreseeable future.
 A claim will demand payments for all necessary medical care.
-However, in addition, a catastrophic injury may cause a plaintiff to lose earnings both now and in the future.
+However, in addition, a severe injury may cause a plaintiff to lose earnings both now and in the future.
 A case must demand reimbursement for these economic losses.
-Finally, victims of catastrophic injuries could also suffer from mental anguish and loss of quality of life.
-A Fort Worth catastrophic injury lawyer could help to evaluate a plaintiff’s damages and to demand proper payments from negligent defendants.
+But be sure to act quickly because Texas Civil Practice & Remedies Code §16.003 gives claimants as few as two years from the date of accident to pursue a claim.

 A Fort Worth catastrophic injury lawyer could help you to pursue your claim.
 This includes gathering evidence needed to demonstrate defendant fault, to leverage that evidence to form persuasive demand packages, and even to take the case to court.
-But be sure to act quickly.
-Tex.
-Civ.
-Prac. & Rem.
-Code §16.003 gives you as few as two years from the date of injury to pursue a claim.
 Schedule a consultation today to learn about your legal options for compensation.